Isabelle Adjani facts for kids

 At the age of 14, Adjani starred in her first motion picture, Le Petit Bougnat (1970).
 She first gained fame as a classical actress at the Comédie-Française, which she joined in 1972.
 She was praised for her interpretation of Agnès, the main female role in Molière's L'École des femmes.
 She soon left the theatre to pursue a film career.

 After minor roles in several films, she enjoyed modest success in the 1974 film La Gifle (The Slap), which François Truffaut saw.
-He immediately cast her in her first major role in his The Story of Adèle H. (1975) which he had finished writing five years prior.
-Critics praised her performance, with the American critic Pauline Kael describing her acting talents as "prodigious".
+He immediately cast her in her first major role in The Story of Adèle H. (1975), a project that he had finished writing five years prior but had waited to cast the right actress for the part.
+Critics unanimously praised her performance, with the American critic Pauline Kael describing her acting talents as "prodigious".

 Only 19 when she made the film, Adjani was nominated for the Academy Award for Best Actress in a Leading Role, becoming the youngest Best Actress nominee at the time (a record she held for almost 30 years).
 She quickly received offers for roles in Hollywood films, such as Walter Hill's 1978 crime thriller The Driver.
 She had previously turned down the chance to star in films like The Other Side of Midnight.
 She had described Hollywood as a "city of fiction" and said, "I'm not an American.
 I didn't grow up with that will to win an award."
 Truffaut on the other hand said, "France is too small for her.
 I think Isabelle is made for American cinema."
 She agreed to make The Driver because she was an admirer of Hill's first film Hard Times.
 The film was seen more than 1.1 million times in Adjani's native France but did not do as well in the US.